 Click on Restart.
 Android Studio will be restarted.
 After restarted, navigate to Esper Tools Menu > Esper AVD Manager.
 Esper AVD Manager shows that AVD is up-to-date.

 AVD can be launched from Android Studio like other AVDs.

 From AVD Manager

-Esper AVD is up.
+Esper AVD (EVD) is up.

 To uninstall the Esper Plugin Go to File → Settings (or Android Studio → Preferences for Mac), click on Plugins ensuring you are displaying Installed Plugins.
 Then click on the Esper bolded Plugin name:

 This will bring up the Esper Plugin detail.
 Go over to the dropdown that is displaying Disable, Click the dropdown and then select Uninstall.